wildtruc/winestarter/README.md

 -------

-**WARNING**: winetrciks part seams to be broken, and because I'm working on complete rewrite to speed up the processes in winestarter_conf, this bug wont be fix on the currnet release.
+**WARNING**: winetrciks part seams to be broken for an unknown reason (yet), and because I'm working on complete rewrite to speed up the processes in winestarter_conf, this bug wont be fix on the currnet release.
 Nevertheless, if you  want this bug to be fix right now, feel free to ask.

 -------